klahrich/chiefhustler/content/posts/adam-robinson-bizbrew.md

 In certain domains, such as Chess, the very best always play to win (Magnus Carlsen, Bobby Fisher, Gary Kasparov).

-But Warren Buffet - arguably one of the investing GOATS, plays not to lose.
+But Warren Buffett - arguably one of the investing GOATS, plays not to lose.

 How do we reconcile that?

 If Bobby Fisher plays a game and loses, he can play another one.
 He has the same brain power.
 In fact he'll probably have learned something from the loss and be a stronger player.

 On the other hand, when you make a mistake in investing, you lose capital.
 You're smarter...and poorer.
 The game of investing is unique in that when you lose, you have less to go forward with.
-That's why Buffet's only rule is "Don't lose money".
+That's why Buffett's only rule is "Don't lose money".

 And while it sounds obvious and noone is actively trying to lose money, they don't trade like that.
 They trade to win.
 Whereas if your sole gole is not to lose money, it forces you to do certain things, have discipline and a system that you can apply ruthlessly and consistently.